chrissix666/Jellyfin-Random-Button/README.md

   Don't forget to save the changes in your JavaScript injector and make a backup.
 Reload the browser site and go.

 - If you want more libraries or different types of libraries, the code **needs to be adjusted for your setup**.
-  It’s pretty quick with ChatGPT; it might make a few mistakes, but after 5 or so attempts it should work.
+  It’s pretty quick with ChatGPT; it might make a few mistakes, but after a few attempts it should work.

 ---